 Another benefit to continuous delivery is that you are constantly making small improvements to your website and commerce architecture on an ongoing basis instead of pushing infrequent large changes.
 Small improvements are easier to test, easier for your regular site visitors to adapt to (if the change is visual or involves modifying the user interface), and easier to roll back or apply hotfixes should a breaking change somehow make it through.

 Because improvements are made in smaller increments, continuous delivery is ideal for organizations requiring a dynamic and flexible website with constant changes.
 A change could be anything from modifying layouts, adding new calls to action, changing product types, performing framework or platform updates, fixing bugs, enhancing security, adding features, building integrations and automation, increasing performance, refining the customer experience, etc. Continuous delivery gives organizations the means to plot their development path adaptively and flexibly with a rapid timeline.

 Continuous delivery and you

 Is your organization struggling to get your ecommerce site where you need it to be?
-Maybe Agile and continuous delivery are the methodologies that you need to make it happen.
+Maybe a continuous delivery is an approach that you need to make happen.
 Acro Media is an ecommerce consultancy and development firm that can help.
 We use these methodologies in our toolset to empower clients with the freedom to control their development roadmap and develop solutions tailored to their business needs.

 Editor’s Note: This article was originally published on August 19, 2019, and has been updated for freshness, accuracy and comprehensiveness.